mserino/CV/README.md

 |Strides is a web application that helps marathon runners to find hotels near starting or ending point of the race.| Test driven object oriented program which simulates a bike renting system|Clone of Twitter, allows you and your friends to leave posts.|

 ##Web Development
 When I was 13 years old I taught myself how to use HTML and CSS, and in the following years I learned how to use Adobe suite.
-But I wanted to learn how to create websites for real, so I moved to London from Rome (where I'm from) and I joined [Makers Academy](http://www.makersacademy.com), a 12-week programme that teaches web development in London. **12 may - 1st august 2014**
+But I wanted to learn how to create websites for real, so I moved to London from Rome (where I'm from) and I joined [Makers Academy](http://www.makersacademy.com), a 12-week programme that teaches web development. **12 may - 1st august 2014**

 ##Skills:
 - Ruby 2.1.1